ADO Bus Line, Grand Luxury Division http://www.adogl.com.mx

 - Semi-Directo Makes more frequent but limited stops

 - Ordinario Ordinario is a local bus although it may travel for fifty miles It is very inexpensive but will make frequent stops.

 Estrella Blanca is one of the lines covering the coastal area with first class buses that might leave from a second class terminal.
 Other second class service.
 Flecha Amarilla, (Except Primera Plus) Estrella Roja

 Many small second class bus lines serve the villages from the second class terminal.
 Mexico is mountainous country to the extreme and often a bus will make one trip in to the village and then park for the night to return to the city the following day.

-Bus Services use Brand new Volvos and Mercedez with comfortable, deeply reclining seats, seat belts, lavatory TV, AC, (bring a sweater) window blinds and Curtains.
+Bus lines use Brand new Volvos and Mercedez with comfortable, deeply reclining seats, seat belts, lavatory TV, AC, (bring a sweater) window blinds and Curtains.

 On Mexico's First Class Buses you can visit all of Mexico from a luxury bus.
-The First Class buses leave serve new bus stations while traveleing over high speed bus routes and offer an alternative to air service.
+The First Class buses serve new bus stations while traveleing over high-speed bus routes offering an alternative to air service.

 Omnibus serves north of Mexico City to the US border